Minnesota officer acquitted in shooting of Philando Castile

 He would not identify the two early holdouts, but said they were not the jury’s only two black members.
 The rest of the jurors were white.
 None was Latino.

-Castile’s shooting was among a string of killings of blacks by police around the U.S., and the livestreaming of its aftermath by Castile’s girlfriend, Diamond Reynolds, attracted even more attention.
-The public outcry included protests in Minnesota that shut down highways and surrounded the governor’s mansion.
-Castile’s family claimed he was profiled because of his race, and the shooting renewed concerns about how police officers interact with minorities.
-Minnesota Democratic Gov. Mark Dayton also weighed in, saying he did not think the shooting would have happened if Castile had been white.

-Yanez was charged with second-degree manslaughter, punishable by up to 10 years in prison, though sentencing guidelines suggest around four years is more likely.
-He also faced two lesser counts of endangering Castile’s girlfriend and her then-4-year-old daughter for firing his gun into the car near them.
+Yanez was charged with second-degree manslaughter, punishable by up to 10 years in prison, though sentencing guidelines suggested around four years would have been more likely.
+Yanez was also cleared of lesser counts related to endangering Castile’s girlfriend and her daughter for firing his gun into the car near them.

-Yanez testified that he stopped Castile in the St. Paul suburb of Falcon Heights because he thought the 32-year-old elementary school cafeteria worker looked like one of two men who had robbed a nearby convenience store a few days earlier.
-Castile’s car had a faulty brake light, giving the 29-year-old officer a legally sufficient pretext for pulling him over, several experts testified.
+Yanez testified that he stopped Castile in the St. Paul suburb of Falcon Heights because he thought he looked like one of two men who had robbed a nearby convenience store a few days earlier.
+Castile’s car had a faulty brake light, giving the 29-year-old officer reason to pull him over, several experts testified.

-Squad-car video played for the jury shows a wide view of the traffic stop and the shooting, with the camera pointed toward Castile’s car.
-While it captures what was said between the two men and shows Yanez firing into the vehicle, it does not show what happened inside the car or what Yanez might have seen.

-The video shows the situation escalated quickly, with Yanez shooting Castile just seconds after Castile volunteered, “Sir, I have to tell you, I do have a firearm on me.”
-Five of the officer’s seven shots struck Castile.
-Witnesses testified that the gun was in a pocket of Castile’s shorts when paramedics removed him from his vehicle.

-Prosecutors called several witnesses to try to show that Yanez never saw the gun and acted recklessly and unreasonably.
-But defense attorneys called their own witnesses to back up Yanez’s claim that he saw Castile pulling the gun and that Yanez was right to shoot.
+The squad-car video shows Yanez approaching Castile’s car and asking for a driver’s license and proof of insurance.
+Castile appears to give something to Yanez through the driver’s side window.
+Castile then informs the officer he’s carrying a weapon, but before he finishes his sentence, Yanez has his hand on his own gun and is pulling it out of the holster.
+There is shouting, and Yanez screams, “Don’t pull it out!” before he fires seven shots into the car, five of which hit Castile.
+Prosecutors say Castile’s last words were: “I wasn’t reaching for it.”

-After shooting Castile, Yanez is heard on the squad-car video telling a supervisor variously that he didn’t know where Castile’s gun was, then that he told Castile to get his hand off it.
-Yanez testified, “What I meant by that was I didn’t know where the gun was up until I saw it in his right thigh area.”

-He said he clearly saw a gun and that Castile ignored his commands to stop pulling it out of his pocket.
-His voice choked with emotion as he talked of being “scared to death” and thinking of his wife and baby daughter in the split-second before he fired.
+After shooting Castile, Yanez is heard on the squad-car video telling a supervisor that he didn’t know where Castile’s gun was, then that he told Castile to get his hand off it.
+Yanez testified that he meant that he didn’t see the gun at first, then saw it in Castile’s “right thigh area.”
+He said Castile ignored his commands to stop pulling it out of his pocket.
+Yanez’s voice choked with emotion as he talked of being “scared to death” and thinking of his wife and baby daughter in the split-second before he fired.

 Prosecutors argued that Yanez could have taken lesser steps, such as asking to see Castile’s hands or asking where the gun was.
-After Castile told the officer he had the gun, Yanez told Castile, “OK, don’t reach for it then,” and, “Don’t pull it out.”

-On the squad-car video, Castile can be heard saying, “I’m not pulling it out,” as Yanez opened fire.
-Prosecutors said Castile’s last words were, “I wasn’t reaching for it.”

 Reynolds testified that she began recording the shooting’s aftermath because she feared for her life and wanted to make sure the truth was known.
 Defense attorneys pointed to inconsistencies in several of her statements.